Skip to main content

 I have aphantasia and anauralia but not anendophasia or alexithymia.
 I would say I have hyperendophasia and hyperempathy.
 So, you can see how using the terms aphantasia or multisensory aphantasia, is not really appropriate to define the entire topic of mental perception, but I can understand how the main researchers wish to maintain the lead on their discovery, it opened the door to this new frontier.

-And it looks like the scientific community may already be working on defining touch and tactile imagery ('Yedatangency') next, as the current headlines on the topic state; "Aphantasia linked to abnormal brain responses to imagined and observed actions."
+And it looks like the scientific community may already be working on defining spatial imagery (listed in the 42 'Yedaspatial'), and potentially, tactile imagery ('Yedatangency') next, as the current headlines on the topic state; "Aphantasia linked to abnormal brain responses to imagined and observed actions."

 This sudden understanding of mind is still being categorised by the scientific community, it is exciting to think what we might learn about ourselves and others as our understanding grows!